 There are more than enough art pieces by Hans Hemmert (b.
-1960) floating about the world, in private collections, as well as in museums and galleries.
-Born in Germany, Hans is known all over the globe as one of the best-selling contemporary artists of his time.
+1960) floating about the world in private collections, as well as in museums and galleries.
 Most notable for his installations with balloon sculptures, his work has been exhibited in highly respectable museums such as the MoMA in New York and the Shanghai’s Museum of Contemporary Art.

 About Hans Hemmert

-Hans was influenced heavily by English sculpture throughout his studies in his hometown as well as in London.
-He studids under Anthony Caro, who was also a popular steel sculpture artist during the sixties in England.
+Hans was influenced heavily by English sculpture throughout his studies in his hometown and London.
+He studied under Anthony Caro, a popular steel sculpture artist during the sixties in England.
 Caro also worked closely with the legendary Henry Moore.

-In the beginning, he would only work with steel but soon switched materials to air because steel was expensive and the heavy weights would often hurt him in the process of creation.
-His first projects with air consisted of artwork made with inflatable objects such as rubber pool items and a lot of children’s toys.
+He would only work with steel but soon switched materials to air because steel was expensive and the heavyweights would often hurt him in the process of creation.
+His first projects with air consisted of artwork made with inflatable objects such as rubber pool items and many children’s toys.

 One of his most well-known works is the German Panther, 2007, a tank made entirely out of balloons.